 \section{Euler systems from Stickelberger elements}

 We begin with recalling the definition of Stickelberger elements.
-We first set some notation.
+We first set our notation.
 Assume $k,\chi, \ff=\ff_{\chi}$ and $L$ are as above.
-For a (square free) cycle $\tau=\qq_1\dots\qq_m$ of the number field $k$ let $k(\tau)$ be the compositum where $k(\qq)$ denotes the maximal $p$-extension inside the ray class field of $k$ modulo the prime ideal $\qq$.
+For a (square free) cycle $\tau=\qq_1\dots\qq_m$ of the number field $k$, let $k(\tau)$ be the compositum

+where $k(\qq)$ denotes the maximal $p$-extension inside the ray class field of $k$ modulo the prime ideal $\qq$.
 For any field $K$, define $K(\tau)$ as the composite of $k(\tau)$ and $K$.
+Let

-Let be a collection of abelian extensions of $k$, where $k(\tau)$, $L$, $L(\tau)$ and $\ff$ are defined above.
-Note that any $L_n(\tau) \in \mathcal{K}$ is CM and abelian over the totally real field $k$.
-Let $S$ be the set of places of $k$, consisting all places above $p$, all places dividing $\ff$ and all infinite places.
+be two collection of abelian extensions of $k$.
+Note that any field $L_n(\tau) \in \mathcal{K}$ is CM and abelian over the totally real field $k$.
+Let $S$ be the set of places of $k$, consisting of all places above $p$, all places dividing $\ff$ and all infinite places.
 For any $K \in \kk$, write $S_K$ for the set of all places of the field $K$ lying above the places in $S$.
-When there is no confusion, we will only write $S$ for $S_K$ as well.
+When there is no confusion, we will simply write $S$ for $S_K$.